ElenaMLopez/Task-manager-React/README.md

-# Getting Started with Create React App
+# What is this?

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a simple project bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Nice project to start learning React, Good project to start learning React, the typical one when you start developing with a new library.
+Here you can find the common aspects of how to work with React.

+It has a nice thing, you don't need to make a backend or use an external API, because there is a service called 'server', which you can store locally all your data.
+You can see information about this library at the [JSON server in npm](https://www.npmjs.com/package/json-server).

 ## Available Scripts

-In the project directory, you can run:
+Start running the local server:
 ### `yarn server`

-You must to run the fake server to simulate a backend.
-This server will be serve at port 5000.
+With this server, you simulate a backend.
+This server will be served at port 5000.
 Open [http://localhost:5000](http://localhost:5000) to view what in the server is.
-This server was created thanks to [json-server](https://www.npmjs.com/package/json-server) library.

 ### `yarn start`